-Please sign in to see prices
+Please sign in to see prices or request test licenses

 Fewer system downtimes and faster fault detection due to preventive maintenance.
-Separate diagnostic cycles and specific threshold values enable you to detect and localise individual leaks in the application operated by the Festo Motion Terminal.
+Separate diagnostic cycles and specific threshold values enable you to detect and localize individual leaks in the application operated by the Festo Motion Terminal.

 With the Motion App „Leakage diagnostics“ you can detect a volume leakage or a leakage in the pneumatic drive in the application.
 This preventive maintenance app is used to detect damaged or aged tubing and leaks which occur suddenly.
 The Motion App also detects leaks due to cylinder or valve wear early on.
 Process monitoring is not permanent.

 The Motion App starts its own diagnostic cycle by approaching the two end positions.
 During the diagnostics, the cylinder advances and retracts several times.
 The leakage volumetric flow rate is mostly calculated based on the cylinder volume or the overall volume including the tube volume as well as the measured pressure change.
 You therefore need to enter the system parameters correctly.

 With the default setting, the measurement of the pressure change will only start when most of the pressure changes have dropped off through the temperature dynamics.
 A longer lock-in time will be required depending on the volume.
 To calculate the leaks, the pressure drop will be determined at a valve (drive in end position).